|Nutrition Facts (per serving)|

 The tart sauce complements the pork nicely, and it goes well with hot cooked rice or noodles.
 Add a salad or steamed vegetables for a tasty everyday dinner.

-- 3/4 cup beef broth (heated; preferably low sodium or unsalted)
+3/4 cup hot beef broth, preferably low sodium or unsalted

 In a large skillet, heat 1 tablespoon butter and the olive oil over medium heat.

 Add the pork chops and brown on both sides.
 You might have to do this in two batches.
 Remove the chops to a plate and set aside.

 Add the remaining tablespoon of butter to the pan; add onion and sauté for 3 minutes, or until the onion is translucent.
 Add the flour and mustard.
 Cook, stirring, for 1 minute.
 While stirring constantly, gradually add the heated beef broth, chopped pickle, and lemon juice.
 Continue to simmer, stirring frequently, for 5 minutes.
 Taste the sauce and add salt and pepper, as needed.

 Return the pork chops to skillet; spoon sauce over them.
 Cover, reduce the heat to low, and simmer for 15 to 20 minutes, or until pork chops are tender.

 - The safe minimum temperature for pork is 145 F. Pork cooked over to temperatures greater than 170 F will be dry.